 If someone tweets you, be sure to respond.
-If someone leaves a disappointed review on one of your products on your website, reach out to them to correct the problem.
+If someone leaves a disappointing review on one of your products on your website, reach out to them to correct the problem.
 Twenty-two percent of Marketing Tech Blog’s responders stated that authenticity was the most important brand attribute to them.
 It’s crucial that you leave a good impression, as a few bad reviews can really stunt a new business’ growth.
 You don’t want to just make a single sale, you want to build a long-term relationship with your client base.

 How to brand your product or service

 While a well-established brand like Coca-Cola or Ford doesn’t have to worry about developing a brand, many new small-business owners lose sleep over the concept of creating a brand identity.
-Developing a brand is something that happens over time, however it’s important to know how to kick start the process.
+Developing a brand is something that happens over time, however, it’s important to know how to kick-start the process.

-Be consistent: Whether you sell your product in person, on an official website, through a social media channel like Facebook, Twitter, Tumblr or Etsy, or via all channels, you need to have a cohesive name and logo so consumers know that all of these channels are connected.
+Be consistent: Whether you sell your product in person, on an official website, through a social media channel like Facebook, Twitter, Tumblr, or Etsy, or via all channels, you need to have a cohesive name and logo so consumers know that all of these channels are connected.
 If you communicate with consumers over email, be sure to include an email signature or even email address with your product name included.

 Be creative: As a business, you want to pave your own way.
 Be creative with your logo, slogan, and products.
 Don’t try to ride the coattails of an already-established brand with a similar product.
 You don’t want potential customers to view yours as a knock-off, and using a cheap ploy like mimicking what already worked for another entity will lower your credibility as a brand.